gurdulicluka/blog/src/content/blog/AI-threat-to-frontend.md

 date: 2023-04-22
 author: Luka Gurdulić
 image:
-  { src: "/images/ai-frontend-threat/hero.webp", alt: "Open Laptop on Desk" }
+  { src: "/images/ai-frontend-threat/hero.webp", alt: "Open Laptop on a Desk" }
-description: Lorem ipsum dolor lorem ipsum dolor lorem ipsum dolor sit
+description: What are the odds of you getting replaced by an AI developer?
+Let's find out.
 draft: false
 category: AI
 ---